guv/clj-debug/README.md

 # clj-debug

-Library for debugging Clojure programms.
+Library for debugging Clojure programms with support for tracing, timing and inspection.
 More documentation will be written soon.

 ## Install